Economy Watchers Survey Provides Datasets and Tasks for Japanese Financial Domain: Abstract

 \section{Abstract}

-Many natural language processing (NLP) tasks in English or general domains are widely available and are often used to evaluate pre-trained language models.
-In contrast, there are fewer tasks available for languages other than English and for the financial domain.
-In particular, tasks in Japanese and the financial domain are limited.
-We construct two large datasets using materials published by a Japanese central government agency.
-The datasets provide three Japanese financial NLP tasks, which include a 3-class and 12-class classification for categorizing sentences, as well as a 5-class classification task for sentiment analysis.
-Our datasets are designed to be comprehensive and up-to-date, leveraging an automatic update framework that ensures the latest task datasets are publicly available anytime.
+Natural language processing (NLP) tasks in English and general domains are widely available and are often used to evaluate pre-trained language models.
+In contrast, fewer tasks are available for languages other than English and in the financial domain.
+Particularly, tasks in the Japanese and financial domains are limited.
+We develop two large datasets using data published by a Japanese central government agency.
+The datasets provide three Japanese financial NLP tasks, including 3- and 12-class classifications for categorizing sentences, along with a 5-class classification task for sentiment analysis.
+Our datasets are designed to be comprehensive and updated by leveraging an automatic update framework that ensures that the latest task datasets are publicly always available.